zerolinux5/mlrose-ky/docs/source/tutorial1.rst

 We can try to improve on our solution by tuning the parameters of our algorithm.
 Any of the algorithm's parameters can be tuned.
 However, in this case, let's focus on tuning the max_attempts parameter only, and increase it from 10 to 100.

-.. highlight:: python
 .. code-block:: python
    # Solve problem using simulated annealing
    best_state, best_fitness = mlrose.simulated_annealing(problem, schedule = schedule,
                                                          max_attempts = 100, max_iters = 1000,
                                                          init_state = init_state, random_state = 1)